 Like, you just heard that the ogres are storming the castle and you have time to detail the inlaid crystal on the hilt of your sword for us?
 Really?
 Ya think you might want to either shorten that description or put it elsewhere, a time when there aren’t bloodthirsty monsters on your tail?

 Lavish description at an inappropriate time is probably a signal that you need to kill some babies.
 (Translation: cut some of your favorite passages, not actually go down to the nursery and go on a spree.)

-Your goal when describing either scenes, actions, or characters is balance.
+Your goal when describing a scene, action, or character is balance.
 Plus you need to figure out when to describe.
 Just because you need to describe each character and scene doesn’t mean you have to describe it in detail the first time we encounter it.

 This is one of the biggest problems I see in novel openings because, well, everything we encounter in a book’s first 10 pages is new to the reader…every place and character needs describing.
 But if we did describe everything in detail in the first 10 pages, there’d be no room for plot or scenework right at the beginning of your novel, where it matters the most to hook your reader (or an agent).

 You don’t have to do all of your descriptions at once.
 Just like you layer in the plot, you should layer in descriptions to keep adding to our understanding of a character and their scenery.
-Give us a physical trait in one scene, a new element of the environment in another scene, etc. Resist the urge to infodump with your descriptions, and really pick the right time and place.
-And watch out for ogres…it is Monday, after all.
+Give us a physical trait in one scene, a new element of the environment in another scene, etc. Resist the urge to infodump when you’re writing descriptions, and really pick the right time and place.